FrozenNL/Retro2VitaBubble/readme.txt

-o  An homebrew accepted aka jailbroken PS Vita. o  If you want many ROMS but N64 you will need to have RetroArch for Vita https://www.retroarch.com/?page=platforms o  If you want N64) Daedalus X64 v0.6 or later https://vitadb.rinnegatamante.it/#/info/549
+o  An homebrew accepted aka jailbroken PS Vita. o  If you want many ROMS but N64 you will need to have RetroArch for Vita https://www.retroarch.com/?page=platforms o  If you want N64 you will need to have Daedalus X64 v0.6 or later https://vitadb.rinnegatamante.it/#/info/549

 Features: